will-break-it/wallet-architecture/docs/messages/server/transaction.md

 ## Transaction Processing and Enrichment/ Hydration

 As new transactions are processed, filtered, and deemed relevant for a particular connected client, the server publishes a new message containing the transaction(s).
-In many blockchain systems, on-chain transactions often contain references to other transactions or metadata hashes, necessitating additional context for full comprehension.
+In many blockchain systems, on-chain transactions often contain references to other transactions or metadata hashes, necessitating additional context.

 ## Hydration Process